Glycogen Depletion Workouts: What They Are & Why They Matter

 When it comes to resistance training, you are depleting glycogen for energy.
 That's whether it’s at-home workouts, CrossFit, traditional lifting, or anything in between.

-When it comes to cardio or aerobic training, it depends.
+When it comes to cardio exercise or aerobic training, it depends.
 At lower intensities, your body will likely be using fats for fuel.
 But when does your body deplete glycogen for these workouts?

 You deplete glycogen in these workouts when they are high-intensity.
 The Maximum Aerobic Function Equation is one way that will tell you how you can use heart rate readings to see if you are using glycogen or fats for fuel.